Civil War Memorial (Adrian, Michigan): History

 The Bank of Pennsylvania building, which was considered one of the first examples of Greek Revival architecture in the United States, was demolished in 1867.
 With Congressional permission, Joint resolution N0-78, July 27, 1868, one of the six columns was acquired by The Hon.
 F.C.
-Beeaman, member of Congress and former Mayor of the city and J. Fred Myers Esq. of Washington, a former well known citizen of Adrian and was donated to the monument association by Hon.
+Beaman, member of Congress and former Mayor of the city and J. Fred Myers Esq. of Washington, a former well known citizen of Adrian and was donated to the monument association by Hon.
 Hugh McCulloch, then Secretary of the Treasury of the United States after its destruction.
 It remains one of the only surviving piece of the original Bank of Pennsylvania building in Michigan.
 Wilmington, Delaware, has another column.